Absorber97/CC-RAG-Revise/README.md

 1. Modify the Dockerfile as needed
 2. Build the image: `docker build -t your-registry/streamlit-app:tag .`
 3. Push to your registry: `docker push your-registry/streamlit-app:tag`
 4. Update the deployment YAML to use your image

+### Technical Implementation Details

+The application is built with:

+- **Streamlit**: For the web interface
+- **LangChain**: For orchestrating the RAG pipeline
+- **Weaviate v4**: As the vector database for document embeddings
+- **OpenAI API**: For embeddings and text generation

+The Streamlit application includes:
+- Document processing (PDF, text, web pages, Wikipedia)
+- Recursive character text splitting for chunking
+- OpenAI embeddings for vector representation
+- RAG pattern implementation with prompt templates
+- Stateful chat history with conversation memory